Percocet Drug Interactions: Can Xanax Or Tramadol Be Taken With It?

 Percocet and cannabis are synonymous as marijuana has been shown to relieve pain in cancer patients as well as people living with AIDS.
 Nonetheless, if weed is taken with Percocet 7,5/325 or stronger, it can lead to severe CNS depression.
-When smoked together they can affect breathing and increase a heart rate as well.
+When smoked together, they can affect breathing and increase the heart rate as well.

 Other neuropathy drugs Percocet interacts with are: